AbeelLab/simulated-dbtl/README.md

 This Github repository contains all functions, models, and scripts to reproduce results in the article "Simulated Design-Build-Test-Learn Cycles for Consistent Comparison of Machine Learning Methods in Metabolic Engineering".
-If you have any questions on the code, feel free to contact us.

 ### Required python packages